 As Mars moved earlier this year in to my sign Aries, symbolised by the Ram, the first sign of the zodiac, a powerful transition occurred for me.
 After months of physical problems & uncertainty, my subconscious literally gave me a mental slap & energised me to revitalise my life.
-Exercise is on my mind to blow away the cobwebs & lose the winter coat, a spiritual cleanse & a sense of ritual always comes on my radar at this amazingly envigorating time of year.
+Exercise is on my mind to blow away the cobwebs & lose the winter coat, a spiritual cleanse & a sense of ritual always comes on my radar at this amazingly invigorating time of year.
 I often have an influx of people who have searched tarot card reading near me arrive on my pages around the time of the equinox.
 Quite rightly they realise that this is a transformational time & perfect for putting your house order or embarking on a shift in your life.

 You can find out what is happening astrologically for you by downloading your free astrological report from here.